© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2025

 Software architects can create checklists and questionnaires for documentation reviews.

-LG 5-6: Be able to perform different roles in documentation reviews
+LG 5-6: Perform different roles in documentation reviews

 Software architects can take on the following roles in the context of documentation reviews